Logo

 Niall Ferguson has argued that Scotland after the Jacobite rebellion remained a land divided by warring clans and religious factions, and that the Union helped to quell some of the conflicts.

-In 2021, ahead of the 2021 Scottish Parliament election, Niall Ferguson argued that the Labour administration under Tony Blair had made a mistake in believing devolution would stem Scottish nationalism, but instead it enabled the Scottish National Party to assume regional power and criticised the SNP government of Nicola Sturgeon for its management of the Scottish economy, education and freedom of speech.
+In 2021, ahead of the 2021 Scottish Parliament election, Niall Ferguson argued that the Labour Party administration under Tony Blair had made a mistake in believing devolution would stem Scottish nationalism but instead enabled the Scottish National Party to assume regional power and criticised the SNP government of Nicola Sturgeon for its management of the Scottish economy, education and freedom of speech.

-Niall Ferguson stated that high levels of illegal immigration from Muslim-majority nations would in turn further the rise of populist and eurosceptic movements committed to rolling back or leaving the European Union.
+Niall Ferguson stated that high levels of illegal immigration from Muslim-majority nations would in turn further the rise of populist and Eurosceptic movements committed to rolling back or leaving the EU.

 Niall Ferguson later criticized both the British and US federal government responses to the COVID-19 pandemic as inadequate, calling them "both, in their different ways, intelligible only as colossal failures by governments to make adequate preparations for a disaster they always knew to be a likely contingency".

-Niall Ferguson married journalist Sue Douglas in 1994 after meeting her in 1987 when she was his editor at The Sunday Times.
+Niall Ferguson met journalist Sue Douglas in 1987, when she was his editor at The Sunday Times.

-In February 2010, Niall Ferguson separated from Douglas and started dating Ayaan Hirsi Ali.
+In February 2010, Niall Ferguson separated from Douglas and thereafter started dating Ayaan Hirsi Ali.

-Niall Ferguson married Hirsi Ali on 10 September 2011 and Hirsi Ali gave birth to their son Thomas in December 2011.
+Niall Ferguson married Hirsi Ali on 10 September 2011; she gave birth to their son three months later.

 Niall Ferguson's self-confessed workaholism has placed strains on his personal relations in the past.